cs1302uga/cs1302-str-list/README.md

 	   start with in the next phase of your development.
 We'll call these the independent methods.

-1. Prepare to implement the methods (Suggested Deadline: Wednesday, Oct 5th):
+1. Prepare to implement the methods (Suggested Deadline: Wednesday, Feb 22nd):

    - [ ] Create the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package and all entities have the proper visibility.
 For each file:
 	 * Write the class signature (top-level declaration) and all of the method signatures (member-level declarations).
 Remember, in the child classes (`ArrayStringList` and `LinkedStringList`), you don't need to include method signatures for inherited methods that aren't overridden in the child classes.
-	 * In the body of each method, write the `throw` statement that is suggested in [the FAQ](#faq-uoe). **Do not attempt to actually implement the method yet.**
+	 * In the body of each method, throw an `UnsupportedOperationException` as suggested in [the FAQ](#faq-uoe). **Do not attempt to actually implement the method yet.**
 	 * Run `checkstyle` to make sure that you're off to a good start, style-wise.
 	   **Yes, this includes Javadoc comments;** read [this](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#missingjavadocmethod) for a recommended way to handle the inherited documentation.
 	 * Make sure the files compile, even though they're not really implemented yet.
 We recommend making a compile script to simplify compilation in the future.
 This will make it easier to test/debug your code.
+   - [ ] Create a class called `cs1302.test.ListTester` and add any code snippets found in the API documentation for the `cs1302.adt` package.
+         Place each code snippet in its own method with an appropriate name.
+Then, create a `main` method in `ListTester` that calls the methods you just created.
+If everything is set up properly, all of the tests should pass because `OracleStringList` is a working implementation of the `StringList` interface.
+Now, you will have your testing environment set up and you will be able to seamlessly plug in your implementations of `StringList` to test the functionality.

+   - [ ] If you haven't already done so, make a script to compile all of the classes and run your `ListTester` class.
+At this point, you will likely see an `UnsupportedOperationException`.
+That's okay.
+Those will go away as we start implementing the method bodies.

+   At this point, you should have the complete environment set up with templates for each class you will implement (`ArrayStringList` and
+   `LinkedStringList`) along with a simple tester program.
+If you take the first three checkpoints seriously, then you will be able to:
+      * write less code for each method and over all;
+      * identify and fix bugs faster;
+      * not have to go back and fix as many style errors and/or comments; and
+      * have a better understanding of how your class works.

 1. <a id="tests"/>Start by implementing a few methods in `BaseStringList` (Suggested Deadline: Thursday, Oct 6th).
    - [ ] Begin with `size` and `isEmpty`.
 Since these methods are inherited by the children, we won't need to write them in `ArrayStringList` or `LinkedStringList`!
-If you've done the previous steps correctly, you should be able to run your compile script to compile your project.
-Now, go ahead and create a class called `cs1302.p2.Driver` which contains the code below:
+Now, go ahead and add methods called `testIsEmpty()` and `testSize()` to your
+     `ListTester` class and call them from the `main` method.
+The code for these methods should look something like the code below:

      ```java

-     public static void main(String[] args) {
+     public static void testIsEmpty() {
         StringList sl = new ArrayStringList();

         // Testing isEmpty on an empty list